vmpyre/solana-handbook/docs/handbook/chapter3/interacting-with-the-network.md

     { "jsonrpc": "2.0", "result": 0, "id": 1 }
     ```

+!!! important

-What is really important is the ability to send transactions.
-Sending a transaction is the only way we can change data on the Solana blockchain.
-Any write operation is done through the means of transactions.
+    The ability to send transactions is crucial because is the only way we can alter data on the blockchain.
+All write operations, including account creation or transfer of tokens are done through transactions.

+!!! info

-Users are not required to use the RPCs directly.
-There are several libraries that provide convenient interfaces for languages such as Javascript, Rust and Python.
+    While users can interact with the blockchain through RPCs, it is not required.
+There are several libraries that provide convenient interfaces for languages such as JavaScript, Rust and Python.